boyl0083/portfolio/README.md

 Initially, I developed low-fidelity and high-fidelity Figma prototypes, providing a solid foundation for the design and layout of my portfolio.
 Transitioning from these designs to actual code involved utilizing Bootstrap, with some personal adjustments, to craft the various pages.

 However, the process wasn't without its challenges.
-One significant hurdle was refining my coded site to better reflect a portfolio rather than a business-oriented website - which I feel that I haven't full succeed in doing and I hope to make more deliberate changes to the design and content to showcase my work and skills effectively.
+One significant hurdle was refining my coded site to better reflect a portfolio rather than a business-oriented website - which I feel that I haven't full succeed in doing and I hope to make more deliberate changes to the design and content to showcase my work and skills effectively in future.

 Additionally, I incorporated feedback received from my UX class into my final project, such as making my site less text heavy and more content/image orientated, resulting in minor adjustments aimed at enhancing the overall user experience and design of my coded site.